jimy-byerley/pymadcad/docs/source/reference/generation.rst

 .. automodule:: madcad.generation

-based on extrusion/transformation of a Web
+Based on extrusion/transformation of a Web
 ------------------------------------------

 .. autofunction:: extrans